Wyandanch, New York: Roads

 The original roads in West Deer Park/Wyandanch were Colonial Springs Road and Main Avenue, Little East Neck Road, Upper Belmont Road (now Mount Avenue) and Straight Path.
 All were established before 1900 by the Conklins or the Belmonts or by real estate developers wanting access to filed lots by buyers.
 Straight Path in Wyandanch seems to have been developed in the early 1870s by the developers of the "North Breslau" filed lots north of the West Deer Park railroad station.
 What is now called Long Island Avenue (established in 1895) was originally known as Conklin Street, designed to provide easier access between the village of Farmingdale and the new real estate sites in the future Wyandanch.
 A section of William K. Vanderbilt Jr.'s Long Island Motor Parkway (LIMP) toll road (1908) had two concrete overpass bridges crossing hollows at Little East Neck Road and Colonial Springs Road (across from the Wheatley Heights Post Office).
 The parkway (abandoned in 1938) was dug up and the bridges demolished in the early 1960s to make room for the Westwood Village housing estate in Wheatley Heights.

-Working class Wyandanch was sandwiched in between the wealthy estates of the Belmonts, the Corbins and the Guggenheims in North Babylon, and the Dr. Herman B.Baruch estate in Wheatley Heights.
-What is now known as Wheatley Heights was mapped out as real estate sub-divisions of Wyandanch (including Wheatley Heights Estates, and Harlem Park) by Bellerose developer William Geiger (as in Geiger Lake park and pool) in 1913 following the development of the Long Island Motor Parkway.
+Working class Wyandanch was sandwiched in between the wealthy estates of the Belmonts, the Corbins and the Guggenheims in North Babylon, and the Dr. Herman B. Baruch estate in Wheatley Heights.
+What is now known as Wheatley Heights was mapped out as real estate sub-divisions of Wyandanch (including Wheatley Heights Estates, and Harlem Park) by Bellerose developer William Geiger (the names Geiger Lake park and pool) in 1913 following the development of the Long Island Motor Parkway.
 The filed lot sub-divisions south of the LIRR and east of Straight Path were known as the Colonial Springs Development Corp property.
 These lots ran from Straight Path to the Carlls River.

 In 1941, Robert Moses' Southern State Parkway was opened to Belmont Lake State Park in North Babylon.
 Wyandanch residents were able to enter and exit the parkway at Exit 36 at Straight Path in West Babylon.